 Develops confidence and skill in many facets of oral communication.
 Students explore diverse topics and formats, using organization, research, and technology to deliver effective oral presentation.

 Focuses on data interpretation and practical application of introductory level statistics.
 Emphasizes a conceptual understanding of the use of statistics in various fields, including the ability to interpret results.
 Topics include development and analysis of descriptive statistics, inferential statistics (bivariate), and regression analysis.
 Students determine appropriate statistical methods, calculate basic statistical values, and analyze/interpret data sets including statistical software study results.
-The combination of MTH 1050 Quantitative Reasoning I or MTH 1110 College Algebra I with MTH 2750 Statistical Methods satisfies the Statistics Pathway.
+MTH 2750 - Statistical Methods satisfies the MTA Statistics Pathway.

 MTH 1050 OR MTH 1110